JJDoleweerd/EmbeddedFirmwarePractice/README.md

 Timer Delay Tutorial Project: A C based project designed for the Nucleo STM32F411RE board.
 Toggles an LED on/off every second.

-Timer Counter Project: Built in C to toggle an LED ON/OFF every 5 button presses of the embedded button on the board.
+Timer Counter Tutorial Project: Built in C to toggle an LED ON/OFF every 5 button presses of the embedded button on the board.
 Then replicated and successfully run on the Nucleo-STM32F401RE board.
 A delay could be useful to prevent accidental double clicks.

-Timer Interrupt Project: Description To Be Added
+Timer Interrupt Tutorial Project: A C based project that toggles the onboard LED every time a set period has elapsed.

-Timer Output Compare Project: Description To Be Added
+Timer Output Compare Tutorial Project: Description To Be Added

-TimerPWM Project: Description To Be Added
+TimerPWM Tutorial Project: Description To Be Added

-ADC DMA Project: Description To Be Added
+ADC DMA Tutorial Project: Description To Be Added

-ADC Interrupt Project: Description To Be Added
+ADC Interrupt Tutorial Project: Description To Be Added